 Types of Accidents

-Our car accident lawyers in Albany handle cases involving a variety of crashes caused by another driver’s negligence.
+Our Albany car accident lawyers handle cases involving a variety of crashes caused by another driver’s negligence.
 Some of the common types of car accidents that result in personal injury claims include:

 - Rear-end accidents – These are often caused by distracted driving.
 For example, another driver could be distracted and crash into the back of a car that was stopped at a stop sign or a red light.
 These crashes can result in serious injuries for victims, such as whiplash, which can cause weeks or months of pain in the neck, back and shoulders.

 - Multi-vehicle pileups – These accidents involve multiple vehicles and often occur on highways or interstates when vehicles are traveling at high speed.
 This increases the risk of serious or even fatal injury for occupants of any vehicles involved in the pileup.
 Another reason there is a high risk of severe injury is that cars can be hit multiple times, causing occupants to suffer multiple injuries.

 - Rollover accidents – This involves a vehicle that flipped over onto its side or roof.
 Victims are at risk for severe injuries because these accidents often occur at high speed.
 The driver can be jostled around in the car and possibly hit his or her head or body parts on objects in the car, such as the window, steering wheel or dashboard.

 - Head-on collisions – If a driver is traveling the wrong way, he or she can cause a head-on collision with a vehicle that is heading the right way in the same lane.
 These accidents are often fatal because the impact is particularly violent, and may result in head injuries, like concussions or open-head injuries where objects penetrate the skull.